rktbear/useful-notes/docker.md

 A stand-alone Java server that runs on port 8081.

 The application is a jar file that is packaged up in `app.tar.gz` and will be extracted into `/opt/app` by the `ADD` command.

+The package `app.tar.gz` must be in the same location as the Dockerfile.

 ```
 FROM dockerfile/java:oracle-java7